Deploying Rapidflare

 - Agent inside a page you own (help center,

-/askcontinuation page, etc.) → Full Page Widget (displayModeConfig.type: 'inline') - Search row on your site that sends people to a full chat page → Search Bar — set
+/askcontinuation page, etc.) → Full Page Widget (display.type: 'full-page') - Search row on your site that sends people to a full chat page → Search Bar — set

 | Mode | Implementation | Integration detail | Container needed? | Best for |